Installation

 ```

-> If actions reference `triggerBody()` or `triggerOutputs()`, pass a
+same actions.
+If actions use `triggerBody()` or `triggerOutputs()`, pass a

 ---